There’s so much to do and explore!

-The Wye Valley or Dyffryn Gwy offers such a wonderful range of natural and historic attractions, places to eat, daytime and evening activities that it’s easy to see why it was “the birthplace of modern tourism” in Britain.
-Here is a taster of what is on offer today:
+The Wye Valley or Dyffryn Gwy is often referred to as ‘the birthplace of modern tourism‘ in Britain and, with the wonderful range of natural and historic attractions, places to eat out, events and activities, it’s easy to see why.
+Here is a taster of what is on offer today: Food & Drink

 Attractions & Events